- Volunteers: 1,000

 - Donation: Churches in Partnership: 25,560 and CFB: 26,200

-The Clark County Food Bank exists to "Alleviate hunger and its root causes" in Clark County, Washington.
-Our Farming and Gleaning Program helps us with that mission by increasing the amount of fresh, nutrious food we distribute through our 29 partner agencies across Clark County, loacalizing the source of our emergency food supply and engaging and education the community through volunteer opportunities.
+The Clark County Food Bank exists to "Alleviate hunger and its root causes" in Clark County, Wash.
+Our Farming and Gleaning Program helps with that mission by increasing the amount of fresh, nutrious food we distribute through our 29 partner agencies across Clark County, localizing our emergency food supply and engaging and educating the community through volunteer opportunities.

 We've been farming at 78th Street Heritage Farm since 2009, growing miles of carrots and maintaining a vegetable garden with the help of countless volunteers.
 Activities range from planting to weeding and harvesting, depending on the season.

 The acreage is maintained by the Clark County Food Bank, Churches in Partnership, Larch Correction Center and community volunteers.